Roulette: Called (or call) bets or announced bets

 Although most often named "call bets" technically these bets are more accurately referred to as "announced bets".
-The legal distinction between a "call bet" and an "announced bet" is that a "call bet" is a bet called by the player without him placing any money on the table to cover the cost of the bet.
+The legal distinction between a "call bet" and an "announced bet" is that a "call bet" is a bet called by the player without placing any money on the table to cover the cost of the bet.
 In many jurisdictions (most notably the United Kingdom) this is considered gambling on credit and is illegal.
 An "announced bet" is a bet called by the player for which they immediately place enough money to cover the amount of the bet on the table, prior to the outcome of the spin or hand in progress being known.

 There are different number series in roulette that have special names attached to them.
 Most commonly these bets are known as "the French bets" and each covers a section of the wheel.
 For the sake of accuracy, zero spiel, although explained below, is not a French bet, it is more accurately "the German bet".
 Players at a table may bet a set amount per series (or multiples of that amount).
 The series are based on the way certain numbers lie next to each other on the roulette wheel.
 Not all casinos offer these bets, and some may offer additional bets or variations on these.